subugoe/sub-iconfont/ReadMe.md

 A folder containing the actual icon font:

 - **eot**, **woff**, **svg**, **ttf** standard file formats
-- **Demo** showing an example display of the font on a web page
+- **Demo** showing an example webpage with the font in use

 **`Icons_and_Guidelines.pdf`**

-An overview of the icons along with information about the governing rules for designing and using the icon font:
+An overview of the icons along with information about the guidelines for designing and using the icon font:

-- **Icons overview**: all icons shown together on a grid
+- **Icons overview**: showing all icons together on a grid
-- **Design Principles**: rules in effect during original design (should be followed whenever the set is extended with new icons)
+- **Design Principles**: describing rules in effect during original design (should be followed if the set is to be extended with new icons)
 - **Usage Guidelines**: notes about proper display

 **`Character_Map.md`**